-By Sean Joyce, SVP, Recurring Revenue Technologies, Navint
+By Sean Joyce, CTO, Navint

 Technology is an important enabler of every organization’s lead-to-revenue strategy.
 But a crowded and complex vendor landscape can make it challenging for organizations to select the right partners, platforms and tools.
 This is especially true in recent years, as the industry experienced a convergence of solutions within the same basic market, albeit with differentiated features and functionalities.

 Here we offer three tips to help organizations make sense of the vendor landscape and select an optimal partner to help design and execute an effective lead-to-revenue strategy:

 On the surface, the lead-to-revenue landscape appears to have many vendors that offer the same services.
 But look a bit deeper and you will notice some important differentiators.
 For example, some companies will focus on their domain expertise, such as front-, middle-, or back-office.
 Others may specialize B2B vs. B2C.
 Still other vendors cater to low vs. high volume transactions or subscription vs. consumption vs. hybrid business models.